Normmatt/F-Zero-Climax-GBA-Translation/armips-Readme.txt

 ### Begin a conditional block

 ```
 .if     cond
-.ifdef identifier
+.ifdef  symbol
-.ifndef idenifier
+.ifndef symbol
 ```

 The content of a conditional block will only be used if the condition is met.
-In the case of `.if`, it is met of `cond` evaluates to non-zero integer. `.ifdef` is met if the given identifier is defined anywhere in the code, and `.ifndef` if it is not.
+In the case of `.if`, it is met if `cond` evaluates to a non-zero integer. `.ifdef` is met if the given symbol (such as a label) is defined anywhere in the code, and `.ifndef` if it is not.

 ### Else case of a conditional block

 ```
 .else
 .elseif     cond
-.elseifdef identifier
+.elseifdef  symbol
-.elseifndef identifier
+.elseifndef symbol
 ```

 The else block is used if the condition of the condition of the if block was not met. `.else` unconditionally inserts the content of the else block, while the others start a new if block and work as described before.